 Following these four steps will help you find a webinar platform that is optimized for exactly what you need, which will save you time, money, and a whole lot of stress when you actually start running webinars.

-The first thing you need to do is to write down what your webinar goals are and prioritize them.
-Once prioritized, correlate each goal to webinar platform features that will help (or hinder) your ability to achieve that goal.
+The first thing you need to do is to determine what your webinar goals are and prioritize them.
+Once prioritized, link each goal to webinar platform features that will help (or hinder) your ability to achieve that goal.